deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_9_0.png)

-> 🔼 Figure 4 shows an ablation study on the effect of conditioning signals for goal generation, demonstrating that all three signals (user, past trajectory, and environment) contribute to generating realistic goals.
+> 🔼 Figure 4 shows the effect of removing different conditioning signals (user, past trajectory, and environment) on the sampled goals for agent behavior generation, demonstrating that all three signals are important for realistic behavior generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Analysis of conditioning signals.
 We show results of removing one conditioning signal at a time.
 Removing observer conditioning and past trajectory conditioning makes the sampled goals more spread out (e.g., regions both in front of the agent and behind the agent); removing the environment conditioning introduces infeasible goals that penetrate the ground and the walls.